-- Parties Involved in lease
+Parties Involved in the lease contract

-- Lessee: The person who is taking the property or land in a lease by paying money for a certain period is termed as lessee.
+2.Lessee: The person who is taking the property or land in a lease by paying money for a certain period is termed as lessee.
 Any person or entity who is in need of property or land can be a lessee.

-Types of Lease
+Types of lease

 - Ownership or Holding of the asset gets transferred at the end of the lease without or with very nominal consideration (purchase option).